Jack DeJohnette: The Miles Davis years

 In 1969, DeJohnette left the Evans trio and replaced Tony Williams in Miles Davis's live band.
-Davis had seen DeJohnette play many times, one of which was during a stint with Evans at Ronnie Scott's Jazz Club in London in 1968, where he also first heard bassist Dave Holland.
-Davis recognized DeJohnette's ability to combine the driving grooves associated with rock and roll with improvisational aspects associated with jazz.
+Davis had seen DeJohnette play many times, once during a stint with Evans at Ronnie Scott's Jazz Club in London in 1968, where he also first heard bassist Dave Holland, and Davis recognized DeJohnette's ability to combine the driving grooves associated with rock and roll with improvisational aspects associated with jazz.

-DeJohnette was the primary drummer on Bitches Brew.
-DeJohnette and the other musicians saw the Bitches Brew sessions as unstructured and fragmentary, but also innovative: "As the music was being played, as it was developing, Miles would get new ideas...He’d do a take, and stop, and then get an idea from what had just gone on before, and elaborate on it...The recording of Bitches Brew was a stream of creative musical energy.
+DeJohnette was the primary drummer on the album Bitches Brew, recorded in 1969 and released the following year.
+DeJohnette and the other musicians saw the Bitches Brew sessions as unstructured and fragmentary, but also innovative.
+"As the music was being played, as it was developing, Miles would get new ideas ...
+He'd do a take, and stop, and then get an idea from what had just gone on before, and elaborate on it ...
+The recording of Bitches Brew was a stream of creative musical energy.
 One thing was flowing into the next, and we were stopping and starting all the time."
-While he was not the only drummer involved in the project, as Davis had also enlisted Billy Cobham, Don Alias, and Lenny White, DeJohnette was considered the leader of the rhythm section within the group.
-He played on the live albums that would follow the release of Bitches Brew, taken from concerts at the Fillmore East in New York and Fillmore West in San Francisco.
-These ventures were undertaken at the behest of Clive Davis, then president of Columbia Records.
+DeJohnette was not the only drummer involved in the project, as Davis had also enlisted Billy Cobham, Don Alias, and Lenny White, but he was considered to be the leader of the rhythm section.
+He played on the live albums that followed the release of Bitches Brew, assembled from recordings of concerts at the Fillmore East in New York and Fillmore West in San Francisco.
+These ventures were undertaken at the suggestion of Clive Davis, then president of Columbia Records.

-DeJohnette continued to work with Davis for the next three years, which led to collaborations with other Davis band members John McLaughlin, Chick Corea, and Holland; he also drew Keith Jarrett into the band.
-DeJohnette contributed to such Davis albums as Live-Evil (1971), Jack Johnson (1971), and On the Corner (1972), along with sessions later released on the 1981 compilation album Directions.
-He left the Davis group in -mid-1971, although he returned for several concerts through the rest of that year.
+DeJohnette continued to work with Davis for the next three years, which led to collaborations with Davis band members John McLaughlin, Chick Corea, and Holland.
+DeJohnette also drew Keith Jarrett into the band.
+He contributed to Davis albums such as Live-Evil (1971), Jack Johnson (1971), and On the Corner (1972), and in sessions later released on the 1981 compilation album Directions.
+DeJohnette left the Davis group in mid-1971, although he returned for several concerts through the rest of the year.
+The Times said the recordings he had made with Miles Davis "helped to change the direction of modern jazz and launched a new style of funk-inflected jazz-rock."